artyom-ukhabin/AdviceMeAgain/README.md

 # Deploy
 * MANDATORY: add build recommendations rake tasks in init script
+* MANDATORY: assets are not clearing between deploys
 * some issues, described in the different place

 # Phase 3